-Where Should We Send Your Book?
+Where Should We Send Your Story?

 “A masterful blend of politics, history, and suspense, this novel is well worth reading… sharp humor and vivid language… Ellie is an engaging amateur sleuth.
 Readers will hope they won’t have to wait too long for Ellie’s return.”
 Publishers Weekly